Newborn sequencing

 “Similar rates of genetic variants have been reported across demographic groups participating in the BabySeq1 and BabySeq2 projects, according to a new analysis presented at the National Society of Genetic Counselors annual meeting here last week.”

-Estimating the sensitivity of genomic screening for treatable inherited metabolic disorders
+Estimating the sensitivity of genomic newborn screening for treatable inherited metabolic disorders

 The BabySeq Project: A clinical trial of genome sequencing in a diverse cohort of infants